oh2mp/gpsmqtt/README.md

 ## Portal mode

-If pin 2 is grounded, the device starts portal mode.
+If GPIO2 is grounded, the device starts portal mode.

 Take eg. your phone and connect to WiFi `ESP8266 GPS2MQTT`, accept that there's no internet connection and take your browser to `http://192.168.4.1/`